 Lampoon of the television series "The G. E. College Bowl" - - an affront to the academic institution.
 Instead of the scholarly the questions would be about "fun stuff"

-April 2-8, 2018 at the Village Conference Center, University of Colorado, Boulder
+April 5 Student Competition, April 6-7 Open Competition, 2018 at the Village Conference Center, University of Colorado, Boulder

 A TRIVIA BOWL TEAM shall consist of up to five members, with a maximum of four members playing in any half of any game.
+There will be a fee (TBD) paid to register on a per participant basis which will cover all acitvities including competition and social events.
 Once a team has competed, no changes may be made in the team membership.
 The choice of which team members compete in any one game is at the discretion of that team.
 A substitution or change may only be made at the start of a game, or at halftime.
-Entrants may be members of one team only, regardless of whether they actually compete in a game as a member of that team.
+Entrants may be members of one Varsity and/or one Open team, regardless of whether they actually compete in a game as a member of that team.
+VARSITY Teams are composed primarily of undergraduate students or others age 24 or under.
+There may be 1 (one) person on a Varsity team that is faculty, staff, or a graduate student at the University of Colorado over the age of 24.
+OPEN teams can be composed of anyone interested in playing.

 COMPETITION will be among a number of teams, which will first compete in groups in a round robin format.
-Round robin games will consist of two 10-minute halves, and with a break at halftime and time-outs games will last approximately 30 minutes each.
+Round robin games will consist of two halves where a player substitution may be made if desired at halftime.
+Including media time-outs games will last approximately 30 minutes each.
 Team captains are responsible for familiarizing all team members with the rules and operation of the competition.
 It is strongly suggested that team members who have never seen a Trivia Bowl match view one prior to his or her team's first game.
 The results of round robin play will determine seeding for a single elimination tournament bracket, which may feature games of longer duration in the semi-final and final.

 TWO TYPES OF QUESTIONS will be asked.
 Toss-ups, answered by the individual who rings in first, are worth 10 points.
 Bonuses, answered by a team as a whole, are worth a maximum of 30 points.
 A Toss-up question will be directed to both teams simultaneously.